ankitects/anki-manual/src/browsing.md

 you can save the current search by right-clicking the topmost item in the sidebar, choosing “Save Current Search” and typing in a name.
-You can also drag and drop any sidebar item onto this area to add an equivalent saved search, basically pinning it to the top.
+You can also drag and drop any sidebar item onto this area to add an equivalent saved search, effectively pinning it at the top.

 ### Editing Items